designmynight/designmynight-developers/site/content/epos-crm-integrations/IBS-EPOS-Integration/index.md

 The booking should push to your tills.

-## Checking that the Collins/IBS Integration is set up correctly
+## Checking that the Collins/Access EPOS Integration is set up correctly
 Once your Collins Account Manager has been in touch that the integration has been set up, it will be your responsibility to check that the integration is working correctly (as Collins will not be able to access your till systems to test).

 As such, we recommend that you create a test payment through Collins.
 This will both test the connection and ensure that you're confident with how it will show on your tills.